-The Hatchery Compensation Plan, together with NMFS's authorized Incidental Take (ITS) permits and HCP Hatchery Committee approved Hatchery Genetic Management Plans (HGMP), form the basis for the NNI hatchery programs.
-In 2009, new HGMPs were developed and approved by the HCP Hatchery Committee.
-The new HGMPs require substantial modification to the facilities and operations previously authorized at the Methow and Wells fish hatcheries.
+The Hatchery Compensation Plan, together with NMFS's authorized Incidental Take (ITS) permits and Hatchery Genetic Management Plans (HGMP), form the basis for the NNI hatchery programs.
+In 2010, new HGMPs for Upper Columbia River spring Chinook salmon and Upper Columbia River steelhead were developed by the HCP Hatchery Committee at the request of the NMFS.
+The new HGMPs will require substantial modification to the facilities and operations previously authorized at the Methow and Wells fish hatcheries.